openforis/collect-earth-online-doc/docs/source/project/plotsample.rst

          :align: center
          :width: 50%

 3. The third approach is to upload a project boundary shapefile.
-To use this option, click on the **[Upload project boundary]** button.
+To use this option, under **Boundary type** select Upload shp file.
+Then click on the **[Upload project boundary]** button.
 Navigate to your file, and click **[Open]**.
-Your shapefile should be a zipped folder with the requisite shapefile component pieces (.shp, .prj, etc.).
+Your shapefile should be a zipped folder containing requisite shapefile component pieces (SHP, SHX, DBF, and PRJ files).
 Once you click open, you should see the **File:** text populate with your file name and your project boundary appear in the Collection Map Preview pane.

    .. thumbnail:: ../_images/project12.png
          :title: Upload an AOI